simran-sawhney/ruby-google-cloud-storage/README.md

 	#keyfile is json file generated from IAM panel in google console. (mentioned below) and add file name inside

 # Step 3
---(create json key file from IAM google console.)
+Create json key file from IAM google console.)

 	1. Goto IAM in console
 	2. create service account
 	3. add some service account name in name field
 	4. in roles, scroll down to storage and select as 'storage admin'
 	5. check the 'Furnish a new private key' checkbox and select JSON
 	6. click on create and save the downloaded json file in root folder of app and replace the name in google_cloud_storage.rb file  accordingly

 # Step 4
--- see the possible methods from http://googlecloudplatform.github.io/google-cloud-ruby/#/docs/google-cloud-storage/v1.6.0/google/cloud/storage
+See the possible methods from http://googlecloudplatform.github.io/google-cloud-ruby/#/docs/google-cloud-storage/v1.6.0/google/cloud/storage

 ### Example to upload image at gcs using above configurations.
--- Basic example to upload an image.
+>Basic example to upload an image.
--- Some available methods to retrieve details of the image uploaded.
+>Some available methods to retrieve details of the image uploaded.

 	 -- bucket = GoogleCloudStorage.bucket "my-todo-app"
 	 //GoogleCloudStorage is the variable defined in google_cloud_storage initializer file.